heng2j/delamain/README.md

 ### Running

-1. First step is to lunch CARLAUE4.
+1. Start Server Map: Open CARLAUE4.exe

 2. Load the map that you'd lile.
 By default CARLA loads map Town03

-3. Run any of the command below.
+3. Run any of the command below.<br>
    Please make sure you are in the correct directory.

 * Base Model 3

-Third iteration of our base model with full capabilities.
+Third iteration of our base model with full capabilities.<br>

+Press "i" to activate GPS from current location to destination.<br>
+Press "p" to toggle autopilot<br>
+Press "h" to toggle hotkey map
 ```sh
    python base_model3.py
    ```